SoroushMB/footies-shop/README.md

 3. **Configure Environment Variables**
    - Add all required environment variables in Render dashboard
-   - See `SETUP.md` for detailed instructions
+   - See `SETUP.md` for detailed setup instructions
+   - See `DEPLOYMENT.md` for comprehensive deployment guide
+   - Use `PRODUCTION_CHECKLIST.md` to verify deployment steps

 ## 📁 Project Structure